aliceranzhou/aliceranzhou.github.io/_posts/2017-12-20-reflections-on-3b.md

 Now there are three weeks to relax, reflect, and prepare.

 I am looking forward to the next term.
-I'm excited to see how the Lord will lead; _I put trust in the Lord, that I may declare all His works._ Although many things are uncertain, I know that He who leads is faithful.
+I'm excited to see how the Lord will lead; _I put my trust in the Lord, that I may declare all His works._ Although many things are uncertain, I know that He who leads is faithful.

 _Many things about tomorrow
 I don't seem to understand